letmaik/avatar-animator/README.md

 ## Copyright and license

 Copyright notice is stated at the top of source files.
 Source code released under [Apache-2.0](LICENSE).
-Binary releases released under [GPL-2.0](LICENSE_BIN).
+Binary releases are currently released under [GPL-2.0](LICENSE_BIN) to conform with the licence requirement of [node-virtualcam](https://github.com/letmaik/node-virtualcam), also released under GPL-2.0.